atiyasarwar/enumerator/README.md

 Shodan provides a Firefox extension that can be added from the Mozilla Add-ons website.
 Click on "Add to Firefox" to install the Shodan extension. <br>

 ### Link Gopher <br>
+**Description:** <br>
-**Description:** Link Gopher is a Firefox extension that extracts and lists all the links (URLs) on a webpage.
+Link Gopher is a Firefox extension that extracts and lists all the links (URLs) on a webpage.
 It simplifies the process of collecting and analyzing the links present on a website. <br>

 **Information Gathered:** <br>
 * List of all links on a webpage. <br>